Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Mudgeeraba recording a relatively average level of approval activity when compared to local markets analysed countrywide

-The supply of new homes is substantially lagging behind demand, leading to heightened buyer competition and pricing pressures.
-Developers are targeting the premium market segment with higher-end properties, as evidenced by an average construction value of $891,000 for new homes.
-In FY-26, $4.4 million in commercial approvals have been registered, indicating limited focus on commercial development compared to residential.
-Mudgeeraba records markedly lower building activity than the rest of Queensland, with 59.0% below the regional average per person.
-This constrained new construction typically reinforces demand and pricing for existing properties.
+This indicates supply is lagging demand, leading to heightened buyer competition and pricing pressures.
+New homes are being built at an average value of $891,000, targeting the premium market segment with higher-end properties.
+In FY-26, $4.4 million in commercial approvals have been registered, indicating limited commercial development focus.
+Compared to the rest of Qld, Mudgeeraba records markedly lower building activity (54.0% below regional average per person).
+This constrained new construction usually reinforces demand and pricing for existing properties.

 Frequently Asked Questions - Development